Personal materials to bring to class each day:

 *If you prefer, these materials can be stored in our science classroom during the week in a bag labeled with your child’s name.

 If you’d like to supplement at home with additional activities and worksheets, there are MANY options out there.
-I like R.E.A.L.
+I like the simplicity of Elemental Science Grammar Stage (Grades 1-4) and Elemental Science Logic Stage (Grades 5-8).
+Other great options are R.E.A.L.
 Science Odyssey Earth & Space, or Earth & Environment, or Astronomy.
-If you prefer a text that reads more like literature, check out Sassafras Science (they have both Geology and Earth Science materials).
+If you prefer a text that reads more like literature, check out Sassafras Science (they have Earth Science, Geology, and Astronomy materials).
 I will be utilizing all of the above periodically in class.

 Any Age (optional):